jamescball/cryptography-utilities/README.md

+# Cryptography Utilities
-# prng-utilities
+Previously prng-utilities

-A utility tool for working with psudo random generated numbers.
+A utility tool for working with psudo random generated numbers & cryptography.
+Updated as needed.

 # Setup
 1. Download the files from the Releases tab